Network Infrastructure · UPS Selection Guide

 • Combined capacity for gateway plus PoE switch load

-• Monitoring with alerts for low battery conditions
+• Monitoring with alerts for low-battery conditions

 • Reliable battery — VoIP is often the last system that should go dark